Chang Jin

-Chang Jin (常进; born July 1966) is a Chinese astronomer and the current director of Purple Mountain Observatory.
+Chang Jin (常进; born July 1966) is a Chinese astronomer and the current president of the University of Science and Technology of China.
+He previously served as director of Purple Mountain Observatory and vice president of the Chinese Academy of Sciences.

 Biography

 Chang was born in Taixing, Jiangsu in July 1966.
 He graduated from the University of Science and Technology of China.

 In August 1992 he joined the Purple Mountain Observatory, where he was promoted to associate research fellow in August 1999 and to research fellow in March 2002.
-He joined the Communist Party of China in April 1995.
+He joined the Chinese Communist Party in April 1995.
 He served as deputy director of the Purple Mountain Observatory from February 2014 to February 2019.
 In February 2019 he was appointed director of the Purple Mountain Observatory.
-He is also the chief scientist of China's Dark Matter Particle Explorer (DAMPE).
+He is also the chief scientist of China's Dark Matter Particle Explorer.

+In May 2023, Chang became vice president of the Chinese Academy of Sciences.

+On 10 October 2024, Chang was appointed president of the University of Science and Technology of China, replacing Bao Xinhe.